jpauley159/Global-Temperature-vs.-CO2-Emissions-Analysis/README.md

 ## 📄 License

 This project is for educational and demonstration purposes.
-Data sources remain under their original licenses.
+Data sources are subject to their original licenses.

 ---

-Feel free to explore, adapt, or build upon this project.
-Contributions are welcome!
+Feel free to fork, modify, and build on this project.
+Contributions and feedback are welcome!